zoff99/uTox/docs/BUILD.md

 jarsigner -sigalg SHA1withRSA -digestalg SHA1 -keystore ./tmp/debug.keystore -storepass $PASSWORD ./tmp/tmp2.apk $ALIAS
 ```

 Come to think of it, this section is woefully out of date.
 The android build script in tools/ is likely to be more helpful at this point.
 Or come to [#utox on Freenode](https://webchat.freenode.net/?channels=#utox) and ask for grayhatter.
 If you're interested in working on android.
-He'll get you a build enviroment set up!
+He'll get you a build environment set up!